John S. Stokes III - Custom Puzzle Craft

 Almost every animal and every plant from anywhere in the world can find a home somewhere in the Sierra.
 Only the birds can leave, everything else is trapped in the pocket environment that suits them.
 Anyone who studies the Sierra must see it as a totality.
 It is a planet in miniature.

 I knew that once where now there is now only dense jungle, there was a rich civilization.
-The Spanish called it Tyrona.
-In 1973 a tomb robber found a monumental ceremonial Tyrona city.
+The Spanish called it Tairona.
+In 1973 a tomb robber found a monumental ceremonial Tairona city.
 But, what was it?
 How did it function?
 Today it's known simply as the "The Lost City".

 The Lost City has survived as mute evidence that hundreds of thousands of people can live sophisticated lives in a small space in harmony with nature.
 The civilization that built this understood the relationship between the different parts of the mountain and treated it as a whole.